 Bacterial contamination or repeated freeze-thaw cycles of the specimen may affect the absorbance values.
 Diagnosis of an infectious disease should not be established on the basis of a single test result.
 A precise diagnosis should take into consideration clinical history, symptomatology as well as serological data.
-It is recommended to test a reactive sample with a second serological method.

 In immunocompromised patients and newborns serological data only have restricted value.